TwilioQuest/twilioquest-api-academy/levels/inside_perimeter/objectives/lovelace_key/description.md

 # Making an API Request

-Your next challenge is to obtain the Lovelace Spell Key.
+Your next challenge is to obtain the Lovelace Key Spell Component.
 To do so, you must make a successful API request.